jamesboblak-school/event-architect/README.md

 ## Example case:
 ### Surprise 🎂 Birthday Party at The Colliseum
-<details><summary><strong>Emma's birthday is coming up!!!</strong></summary>
+<details><summary><strong>Freddie's first birthday is coming up!!!</strong></summary>
-She <em>hates</em> birthdays AND surprises.
+He's <em>never had</em> a birthday.
 So, a big surpirise party it is!
-She loves big rock shows, and I want to surprise her by having ten of our closest friends and family meet us in our seats at a local show.
+He loves rock music, and I want to surprise her by having ten of our closest friends and family meet us in our seats.

 <strong>Now to organize this <em>private party</em> at a <em>public event!</em></strong>